goldmont/ROMInstaller/README.md

 # How to flash recoveries?

-After setting up the buttons, you have to set up the action to run when it get clicked.
+After setting up the buttons, you will have to set up the action to run when they are clicked.
 Look for `DownloadActionGetter` method in **_Control Center_** class.
-As for the button's text, for each `case`, you have to write your own download code.
+As for the button's text, for each `case`, you will have to write your own download code.

 **For example:**